SimulRAG: Simulator-based RAG for Grounding LLMs in Long-form Scientific QA: Appendix

-\subsubsection{Scientific Boundary Analysis Prompt}

-As mentioned in \ref{subsec:claim_level_generation}, given the scientific simulator's handbook and the claim.
-The Scientific Boundary Analysis Promptis used to identify if the claim could be verified or updated by the existing tools.
-The prompt is given as follows:
+After semantic-equivalent claims are merged, we construct an unweighted bipartite graph between sampled answers and merged claims.
+For every answer--claim pair $(a_j,c_i)$, the LLM entailment judge determines whether the answer semantically supports the standalone claim using the same equivalence criteria above and temperature 0.1.
+We add a binary edge $(a_j,c_i)$ only for an affirmative judgment; no token-probability threshold is used.
+Closeness centrality is then computed on this graph as defined in Section~\ref{subsec:claim_level_generation}.
+This binary prompting scheme keeps the procedure compatible with black-box API models.

+\subsubsection{Scientific boundary analysis prompt}

+As described in Section~\ref{subsec:claim_level_generation}, the scientific boundary analyzer determines whether a claim can be verified or updated using the tools specified in the simulator handbook.
+We use the following prompt:

 \begin{promptbox} \begin{adjustwidth}{1em}{0em} \fontfamily{cmtt}\selectfont You are an expert in [Dataset] science and computational tools.
 You will evaluate whether [Dataset]-related claims can be verified using available [Dataset] simulation tools.